Cleaning Your Home To Minimise Covid-19 Infection

-- Wear disposable gloves, mask, and an apron. (don’t forget to bag and dispose of after 72 hours according to the Government Health dept. If you suspect there is Coronavirus in your property)
+- Wear disposable gloves, a mask, and an apron. (don’t forget to bag and dispose of after 72 hours according to the Government Health dept. If you suspect there is Coronavirus on your property)

 - Start upstairs in your home or property.

 - Starting with 1 room at a time, move everything into the hallway and vacuum the room.